gokceneraslan/Dizimag/plugin.video.dizimag/README.rst

 * Categorize Turkish and English TV show in the first menu.
 (Done)

 * Find a way to hide fake episode entries and get rid of "Episode not found" error.
+(Done)

 * Provide a way to choose between High/Low Resolution and Turkish/English subs.
 (Done by bluesign)

 * Use iconImage and thumbnailImage of ListItems wisely.
+(Done)

 * Show name of the episodes (Done by bluesign)